Southern Cross (aircraft): Preservation

-Shortly before Kingsford Smith's death in 1935, he sold the Southern Cross to the Commonwealth of Australia, for display in a museum.
+Shortly before Kingsford Smith's death in 1935, he sold the Southern Cross to the Government of Australia, for display in a museum.
 The aircraft was brought out of retirement briefly in 1945 for the filming of the movie Smithy.
-The machine was refurbished in 1985 under the supervision of Jim Schofield, a senior aviation civil servant and air crash investigator.
+It was refurbished in 1985 under the supervision of Jim Schofield, a senior aviation civil servant and air crash investigator.
 The Southern Cross is now preserved in a special glass hangar memorial on Airport Drive, near the international terminal at Brisbane Airport.

 Australian aviation enthusiast Austin Byrne was part of the large crowd at Sydney's Mascot Aerodrome in June 1928 to welcome the Southern Cross and its crew following their successful trans-Pacific flight.
 Witnessing this event inspired Byrne to make a 1:24 scale model of the Southern Cross, made mostly from brass finished in gold and silver plating.
 Kingsford Smith disappeared before Byrne had completed the model.
 After Kingsford Smith's disappearance, Byrne continued to expand and enhance his tribute with paintings, photographs, documents, and art works he created, designed or commissioned.
 Between 1930 and his death in 1993, Byrne devoted his life to creating and touring his Southern Cross Memorial.

 A full-sized flying reproduction of the Southern Cross was built in South Australia between 1980 and 1987, and is the largest known reproduction aircraft in the world.
-Sergeant Anthony Lohrey of the Royal Australian Air Force, Aircraft Research and Development Unit (ARDU) oversaw its construction.
+Sergeant Anthony Lohrey of the Royal Australian Air Force, Aircraft Research and Development Unit (ARDU) oversaw its construction, and it was piloted by Colin Watt and Peter Gardiner.